Policy Based Password Ownership and Personal/Business Account Separation

 5. At the administration level, admins can force users to save passwords to the business workspace given a set of parameters (e.g the login email is a company email)

-The [email protected] would own all of the passwords in the Personal workspace, and if they were ever terminated from the organization, would have the option to continue using the data in their Personal workspace and migrate it to a personal/free plan.
+The user@acme would own all of the passwords in the Personal workspace, and if they were ever terminated from the organization, would have the option to continue using the data in their Personal workspace and migrate it to a personal/free plan.

 This is a feature that Dashlane offers which clarifies the ownership of data, and makes it practical to maintain both personal and business passwords on a single login.